 Braille enabled blind people to become literate and access information.

-The braille system advanced with time and got accepted worldwide.
+The braille system advanced with time and was accepted worldwide.

 It enables communication in a structured way for the blind.